Vietnam.vn - Nền tảng quảng bá Việt Nam

 Professor Hill emphasized that joining ASEAN has opened the door for Vietnam to learn and exchange, but more importantly, Vietnam knows how to combine the regional integration process with domestic reforms.
 He said that the Doi Moi process that began in 1986 is the foundation for Vietnam to effectively take advantage of the opportunities that ASEAN brings.

 Analyzing Vietnam's role in ASEAN today, Professor Hill said there are three outstanding factors.
 First, Vietnam has a large population and area, creating a natural influence in the region.
 Second, Vietnam is the fastest growing economy in ASEAN, with the potential to become a growth engine in the next decade.
-Third, Vietnam is demonstrating its leadership ability in handling relations with major powers, especially China and the US, thanks to its historical experience and skillful balancing of foreign policies.
+Third, Vietnam is demonstrating its leadership in handling relations with major powers, especially China and the US, thanks to its historical experience and skillful balancing of foreign policies.

-Professor Hill emphasized that Vietnam is a model in balancing between two major powers on the basis of ensuring national interests - something many Southeast Asian countries are trying to learn.
+Professor Hill emphasized that Vietnam is a model in balancing between two major powers on the basis of ensuring national interests – something that many Southeast Asian countries are trying to learn.

 He said Vietnam is a typical success story of reform and integration.
-If it can maintain a rapid and sustainable growth rate, Vietnam can completely achieve its goal of becoming a high-income country in the next few decades.
+If it can maintain a rapid and sustainable growth rate, Vietnam can completely achieve the goal of becoming a high-income country in the next few decades.

 Professor Hill also noted that to avoid being divided by individual national interests, ASEAN needs to continue to build a united community, united in action.
-He believes that only by doing so can the association maintain its position and play a central role in the rapidly changing regional structure.
+He said that only by doing so can the association maintain its position and play a central role in the rapidly changing regional structure.

 Source: https://baoquocte.vn/cac-chuyen-gia-khu-vuc-viet-nam-dang-la-hinh-mau-ve-doi-ngoai-trong-asean-322235.html